Gieto28/scrollity/README.md

 # Errors <a id = "errors" name = "errors"></a>

-## Read below for list of possibly, but possibly not all, errors
+## Read below for list of possible, but possibly not all, errors

 - [Human error with installation](#humanError)
 - [App starts but nothing happens](#appRunsError)